digitalrebar/doc/development/dev_env/README.rst

    cd ~/digitalrebar/deploy/compose && docker-compose restart rebar_api
    ```

-You may make any Rails configuration changes by created your own ``core/rails/config/environments/production.rb`` file.
-Since we git ignore ``production.rb`` you can leave your own customized version in place.
+You may make any Rails configuration changes by created a personal ``core/rails/config/environments/production.rb`` file.
+Since we git ignore ``production.rb`` personal versions can be left in place.